upranav13/upranav13.github.io/research/phylogenetics.md

 ---

-## Summary
+## Conclusion

-Phylogenetic analyses showed that:

-- Brown and plain coats were ancestral in squirrels.
-- Darker colours evolved repeatedly in wetter environments.
-- Patterns show strong phylogenetic signal but weaker climate correlations, suggesting they may have been shaped by past selection.

-Together, these results highlight the interplay between evolutionary history and ecological adaptation in shaping the diversity of squirrel coat traits.
+Phylogenetic analyses indicated that **brown and plain coats were likely ancestral in squirrels**, while darker colouration evolved repeatedly in association with wetter environments.
+Coat patterns showed strong phylogenetic signal but weaker associations with contemporary climatic variables, suggesting a greater influence of evolutionary history and potentially past selective pressures.
+Together, these findings highlight how both **phylogenetic history and ecological adaptation** have contributed to the diversity of coat colour and pattern across squirrels.